Copycat crime: Dexter

 In Canada, Mark Twitchell was arrested in 2008 for the attempted murder of one man and the successful murder of another.
 He was convicted of the latter crime only in 2011, but he documented his efforts to become a serial killer and is a fan of the television show Dexter.

 Monsters: The Lyle and Erik Menendez Story

 On March 4, 2025, 15-year-old Reed R. Gelinskey was arrested and subsequently charged with first-degree intentional homicide for the death of his mother in Caledonia, Wisconsin.
-Gelinskey stated that he developed the plan to kill his parents after watching the "shotgun scene" (Note: Mistakenly referred to by sources as The Menendez Brothers documentary film, which also came out on Netflix in 2024; the documentary does not contain any "shotgun scene".) from the Netflix limited series Monsters: The Lyle and Erik Menendez Story.
+Gelinskey stated that he developed the plan to kill his parents after watching the "shotgun scene" (Note: Mistakenly referred to by sources as the documentary film The Menendez Brothers, which also came out on Netflix in 2024; the documentary does not contain any "shotgun scene".) from the Netflix limited series Monsters: The Lyle and Erik Menendez Story.